drts01/presentation--ci-cd-101/slides/022-antipattern.md

 Note:
 * Old adage of, "It worked in Dev"
-* So as an Ops person, I am very interested in doing the DevOps
+* So as Ops, I am interested in doing the DevOps